Fredersen/estiam_react_app/README.md

 ### Admin section

-If you want to connect to the admin panil you must be logged with the following credentials :
+If you want to connect to the admin panel you must be logged with the following credentials :
 ### `username: admin@admin.com`
 ### `password: admin`